 In order to understand your voice acting script, you have to do some analysis and critical thinking to uncover your character’s point of view, motivations, situation and more.
 When you read a voice acting script, pay attention to several different components and ask important questions about the voice acting role, such as:

-Look for artistic directions that let you know more about the setting, your character’s position, etc. Are certain words meant to be emphasized?
+- Artistic directions: Look for artistic directions that let you know more about the setting, your character’s position, and more.
+Are certain words meant to be emphasized?
 You must carefully read the lines to look for italicized or bold words and understand what they mean.

 It’s important that you go through each of these components, because every bit of information helps you understand the depth of the character, and the overall message behind their story.